Mental Health in the Workplace

 Mental Health in the Workplace; Break the Silence – Break the Stigma

-We talk to David Beeney about why he set up Breaking the Silence, a Mental Health and Well-being consultancy.
+We talk to David Beeney about why he set up Breaking the Silence, a Mental Health and Well-being consultancy aiming to break the stigma around mental health in the workplace.

 When I finally decided to be brave and speak out about my own long fought battles with my mental health, and at work, for the first time back in May 2016, I had no idea how much it was going to change my life.
 I was a Commercial Director at the time for Auto Trader and had only been asked to do some talks about mental health in the workplace, because the HR team knew that I was also a qualified mental health counsellor for Mind.
 They thought I was just going to talk about life as a therapist; I chose instead to tell my story of suffering in silence in the corporate world with an anxiety disorder for over 30 years.
 Of everything I have ever done in my life I have never been so humbled by the feedback I received that day and for many weeks following it.
 My story connected with so many people across the business that day, on so many different levels, regardless of their role, level of responsibility, age, gender, personality, it was human connection and not characteristics or demographics.
 That experience, knowing how many people I had touched and helped to speak up about some of their own challenges, previously or now inspired me to keep on sharing my story and to help as many people as I could.